hagi0929/hagi0929/README.md

     </a>
     </br>
     </br>
-Iam university student majoring in Mathmatics.
-My interests are Machine learning, Data science, Algorithms, and Programming.
+Hi this is jaehak kim and my interests are Machine learning, Data science, Algorithms, and Programming.
 </p>